Schriesheim

 Schriesheim (/de/; South Franconian: Schriese) is a town located in Baden-Württemberg, Germany.
 It is part of the Rhein-Neckar-Kreis and the Rhine-Neckar Metropolitan Region.
+The village of Altenbach is located within Schriesheim.

 Geography

 Schriesheim lies on the Bergstraße, at the western edge of the Odenwald, on the small river Kanzelbach.
 It is 4 km east of Ladenburg, 14 km east of Mannheim and 8 km north of Heidelberg.

 Climate

 Schriesheim belongs, like the city of Mannheim, to the warmest part of Germany.
 The amount of precipitation increases from west to east and ranges between 650 and 800 mm.
 The nearest weather station, located in Heidelberg, recorded an average temperature of 11.1 °C and average precipitation of 745 mm per year between the years 1971 and 2000.
 The warmest month is July with an average temperature of 20.1 °C while the coldest month is January with an average temperature of 2.5 °C.

 A severe winter frost in early 1956 destroyed many fruit trees, especially plum trees.
 Figs have been grown within the borders of the city for many years.